Moyege8/plaintext-password-obfuscation/version-1/README.md

 -----------Bindplane password obfuscation process is now complete---------------------

-## Miscellaneous
-If you change the passwords in config.yaml
+## If you change the passwords in config.yaml

 do